The best jazz gigs of the week

 Hypnotic Brass Ensemble

 Sugar Club, Dublin

-Hypnotic Brass Ensemble have played with Macy Gray and Gorillaz, but the best way to experience the Chicago octet’s mash-up of hip-hop, jazz and funk is to hear them do their own, very polished thing.
-Raised on music by their trumpet playing father Phil Cohran – who played with the great eccentric of Chicago music, Sun Ra – the eight brothers have basically been rehearsing since childhood and releasing records since 2004.
+Hypnotic Brass Ensemble have played with Macy Gray and Gorillaz, but the best way to experience the Chicago eight-piece’s mash-up of hip-hop, jazz and funk is to hear them do their own, very polished thing.
+Raised on music by their trumpet-playing father Phil Cohran – who played with the great eccentric of Chicago music, Sun Ra – the eight brothers have basically been rehearsing since childhood and releasing records since 2004.
 There’s a reason why this is by no means their first appearance at the Sugar Club.

 The Dublin Jazz Co-Op series, in the Workman’s Club’s atmospheric Vintage Rooms overlooking the Liffey, is the sort of regular showcase that deserves support from anyone who wants to hear the fresh sounds bubbling up in the city’s creative music scene.
 Guitarist and songwriter Shane Kelly Lester stretches the series’ curatorial envelope in new directions this week, bringing a jazz training and delicate acoustic guitar to his own soft-spoken, intensely personal songs.